-Omnitrope is a form of human growth hormone.
-Human growth hormone is important in the body for the growth of bones and muscles.
+Omnitrope is a form of human growth hormone important for the growth of bones and muscles.

-Omnitrope may also be used for other purposes not listed in this medication guide.
+Omnitrope may also be used for purposes not listed in this medication guide.

 Before you receive Omnitrope, tell your doctor about all your past and present medical conditions, especially allergies, trauma, surgery, diabetes, cancer, breathing problems, liver or kidney disease, scoliosis, high blood pressure, pancreas disorder, underactive thyroid, or a brain tumor.

 Also tell your doctor about all other medications you use, especially steroids or diabetes medications.
 Your dosages of these medicines may need to be changed when you start using Omnitrope.
 Do not stop using a steroid suddenly or change any of your medication doses without your doctor's advice.